DFE-Digital/get-into-teaching-app/app/views/content/blog/my-move-from-canada-to-teach-in-england.md

 $brooke-harvey$

-Brooke Harvey is a Lead Practitioner of English at a secondary school in Hampshire and part of Bohunt Education Trust (BET).
+Brooke Harvey is a lead practitioner of English at a secondary school in Hampshire, part of Bohunt Education Trust (BET).
 A Canadian national, she has lived in England since 2019.

 ## What made you want to teach in the UK?

 When I did my Master’s at Edinburgh, I fell in love with the culture and knew I’d regret it if I didn’t come back.

-I met a Headteacher and Bohunt Education Trust Leader at a careers fair – he’d come to Canada on a recruitment trip.
+I met a Bohunt Education Trust headteacher at a careers fair – he’d come to Canada on a recruitment trip.
 It was important to me that I work for people whose leadership and values I respected.
 So it was great to be able to shake hands with the very people I’d be working for and make sure those values aligned.

 It’s no small feat to move across the world - and no small sacrifice - so I wanted to do it with as much consideration as possible.